Kalamunda railway station

-Kalamunda railway station was a major station on the Upper Darling Range Railway in Western Australia serving the town of Kalamunda.
+Kalamunda railway station (alternatively spelled Kalamunnda) was a major station on the Upper Darling Range railway in Western Australia serving the town of Kalamunda.
 It was known earlier as Stirk's Landing and was located at a distance 20 miles from Perth.

 History

-When the Upper Darling Range Railway opened in July 1891, Kalamunda was the only station on the line with raised platforms.
+When the Upper Darling Range railway opened in July 1891, Kalamunda was the only station on the line with raised platforms.
 It had two station buildings, a water tower and sidings for passing trains and for storing wagons.
 In 1926, a new station building was built.

 The station closed on 22 July 1949, along with the rest of the line.
 The station has been redeveloped as the Kalamunda History Village.